 Windows 10 Long-Term Servicing channel (LTSC)

 We will maintain an NCSU level LTSC Windows version(s) until Microsoft ends support for them.
-After Microsoft ends support, we will remove it from SCCM as an option for installation.
+After Microsoft ends support, we will remove it from Config Manager as an option for installation.

 Windows driver packages: